Why Greenland?

 Touch the icy land

 Greenland is the largest island in the world, with 80% of its territory covered by the Ice Cap.
-This vast country is home to only 50,000 people, mostly living on the western coast.
-The indigenous people are Inuit, and their main livelihoods come from hunting, fishing, and tourism, which for better or worse, is not yet widespread.
+Despite its vast size, the enormous country is home to only 50,000 people, mainly residing on the western coast.
+The local population consists of Inuits, whose main livelihood comes from hunting, fishing, and tourism, which, for better or worse, is still not widespread.

-The absence of roads between towns makes visiting Greenland a true adventure.
-Travel is only possible by boat, plane, and helicopter.
-Propeller planes serve as a kind of intercity bus, with locals even traveling with their hunting rifles.
+The lack of roads between towns makes visiting Greenland a true adventure.
+Here, you can travel only by boat, plane, and helicopter.
+Propellor planes are somewhat like intercity buses, with locals traveling alongside their hunting rifles.

-The natural landscapes of Greenland will leave you breathless.
-As the locals often say, “here you feel very small” amidst the imposing glaciers, fjords, and mountains.
-However, the icebergs remain Greenland's most spectacular postcard.
-These majestic floating ice masses sometimes tower over 50 meters high.
-Whales feeding around them, curious seals, and Arctic birds live in harmony with both the landscape and the people.
+The natural landscapes of Greenland will take your breath away.
+As the locals often say, 'here, you feel very small,' amidst the imposing glaciers, fjords, and mountains.
+Yet, the icebergs remain the most spectacular postcard of Greenland.
+These majestic floating ice masses sometimes reach over 50 meters in height.
+The whales feeding around them, the curious seals, and the Arctic birds live in harmony with both the landscape and the people.

 Is this journey meant for you?